 Hannah From Getting Stamped

 No other place in the world will ever compare to the Maldives.
-We were fortunate to spend 5 weeks island hopping in the Maldives.
-We stayed at 6 different resorts with 3 of them being over the water bungalows.
+We were fortunate to spend five weeks island hopping in the Maldives.
+We stayed at 6 different resorts with three of them being over the water bungalows.
 Hands down our favorite place to stay in the Maldives was in our Summer Island Maldives water villa.

 We loved everything about Summer Island but nothing beats being surrounded by the turquoise waters of the Maldives.
 I loved being able to wake up and head out on our balcony and jump off into the ocean for a morning swim.
 At night I would just look down at the floor and see tons of fish swimming by through the glass floor.
-Besides the room the property and staff were what make it extra special.
+Besides the room, the property and staff were what makes it extra special.
 The bartenders knew us by name, probably because they saw us every day!
-Garden rooms at Summer Island start at only $350 a night, with the over water villas around $600 per night.
+Garden rooms at Summer Island start at only $350 a night, with the overwater villas around $600 per night.

 FAQs About Maldives Tourism